The Stork Club (film)

-The Stork Club is a 1945 American musical comedy film directed by Hal Walker and starring Betty Hutton.
-The supporting cast features Barry Fitzgerald, Don DeFore and Robert Benchley.
+The Stork Club is a 1945 American musical comedy film directed by Hal Walker and starring Betty Hutton, Barry Fitzgerald and Don DeFore, with Robert Benchley, Bill Goodwin, Iris Adrian, Mikhail Rasumny, Mary Young and Andy Russell.
+The film was produced by B.G.
+DeSylva Productions, the then newly formed production company of former Paramount executive producer Buddy DeSylva, and released by Paramount Pictures.

+Betty Hutton introduced the song "Doctor, Lawyer, Indian Chief" in the film, of which Hutton's recording quickly reached number #1 on the Billboard Magazine charts.

+The film follows a hatcheck girl called Judy Peabody, played by Hutton, who works at the prestigious nightclub the Stork Club.
+She saves a wealthy old man, Jerry Bates, played by Fitzgerald, from drowning; he, in thanks for her saving his life, anonymously sends her gifts and money.
+However, things are complicated when her bandleader boyfriend Danny Wilton, played by DeFore, returns from World War II.

 Plot

 Judy Peabody is a hat-check girl at New York's popular Stork Club nightclub.
 Her dreams are for her bandleader boyfriend Danny to return home from the Marines, and to sing with his band.

 While sunbathing on a dock, Judy saves an elderly man from drowning.
 She assumes from his disheveled appearance and folksy demeanor that he is poor, and calls him "Pop".
 She gives him her name and tells him where she works, and encourages him to contact her if he ever needs help again.

 Unbeknownst to her, the man is the wealthy Jerry Bates, whom his lawyer Curtis refers to as "J.B."
 Bates instructs Curtis to anonymously reward Judy with everything her heart desires.
 Curtis sends a letter to Judy at the Stork Club, informing her she now has a new luxury apartment, and a line of credit at a prestigious department store, with no strings attached.

 Bates, donning shabby clothes to conceal his wealth, visits Judy at the club.
 Assuming he is unemployed, she convinces the maitre d' to hire him as a busboy, a position Bates quickly sabotages.

 Bates returns to the club to see Judy receive the letter.
 She promptly goes on a shopping spree, buying dresses and furs without knowing her benefactor's identity.

 Assuming Bates is homeless, Judy offers him a room in her new apartment—and Bates, who has formed a fatherly attachment to her, and whose wife has recently left him, accepts.

 Danny arrives home with plans to form a new band of top-flight musicians.
 He is excited to see Judy, until he sees her luxurious apartment and clothes and suspects she has become a "kept woman" in his absence.
 When he sees Bates at Judy's apartment, he believes his suspicions have been confirmed and breaks up with her.